 How many times do puppies poop a day?

 Generally, puppies should poop between one (1) and five (5) times a day, proportionate to their dietary and nutritional needs as well as their age.

 The younger the puppy, the more frequent you can expect him or her to poop each day.
 Therefore, don’t be surprised if your precious pup needs to poop 5 times a day if he is just 3 weeks old.

 If this is the case, be sure to speak with your vet and ask for advice regarding your puppy’s dietary needs.
-Your vet may suggest giving your puppy a high fiber diet which promotes regular bowel movement.
-This allows your puppy to poop more frequently and have a firm, formed stool.
+Your vet may suggest giving your puppy a high-fiber diet that promotes regular bowel movements.
+This allows your puppy to poop more frequently and has a firm, formed stool.